5 Things to Consider When Choosing a Surgeon

 - In our series of laparoscopic inguinal hernia repair, our recurrence rate is 1.3% (the national average is 5%, with a range of 1-10%).
 To date there has been zero occurrence of major bleeding, mesh-related infection, or need to remove mesh after surgery.
 Average recovery is 1-2 days.

-- In our series of bariatric procedures, our mortality rate is zero (the national average is 0.1-0.2%), our staple line leak rate is 0.06% (the national average is 2%), and our laparoscopic completion rate is 100%, with no incident of having to convert during surgery from laparoscopic to open approach.
+- In our series of bariatric procedures, our mortality rate is zero (the national average is 0.1-0.2%), our staple line leak rate is 0.06% (the national average is 2%), and our laparoscopic completion rate (ability to complete a procedure laparoscopically without the need to convert to open approach) is 100%.
 Our Sleeve Gastrectomy operative time averages 55 minutes, and length of stay is 1.5 days.

 - In our series of robotic colon resections, our average hospital length of stay is 3.1 days.
 Having championed an evidence-based protocol to reduce surgical site infection at Good Samaritan Hospital, our surgical site infection rate remains below 3%.